TaaseenJilani/Fridge-Planner/README.md

 - As a user, I want to be able to remove a food item from the list of food items.
 - As a user, I want to be able to save my current fridge to file.
 - As a user, I want to be able to reload my current fridge from file.

+## ***Credit***
+The save and load features of this project is based on the code that was provided as an example.

+## ***Phase 4: Task 2***
+Sample:

+Fri Nov 26 10:18:58 PST 2021
+Added chicken curry to fridge!
+Fri Nov 26 10:19:06 PST 2021
+Added ribs to fridge!
+Fri Nov 26 10:19:15 PST 2021
+Added salmon to fridge!
+Fri Nov 26 10:19:27 PST 2021
+Removed ribs from fridge!